As a midwife, Janae Sherman offers home birth services in Southern Utah including St. George Utah, Washington Utah,

 Yale-trained physician and a family doctor with a specialty in obstetrics tells her story.

-Why have a Midwife delivered home birth in St George Utah?
+Why have a Midwife in St George, Utah deliver your baby at home.

 "A home birth by an experienced St George Utah midwife gives me the freedom to labor and birth as my body chooses!"